 We will start our weather journey through the inside passage in likely the same way you will start your cruise.
 As we leave the comparably sunny ports of Seattle and Vancouver, we sail to possibly the rainiest city in America.
-At the southern end of the Tongass National Rainforest, Ketchikan Alaska weather brings an average annual rainfall of 140-160 inches… you’ll be lucky to catch some sunshine here!
+At the southern end of the Tongass National Rainforest, Ketchikan sees an average annual rainfall of 140-160 inches… you’ll be lucky to catch some sunshine here!
 This constant rain gives Ketchikan a lush green rainforest and flowing waterfalls year-round.
 Make sure to check out the rain gauge next to the visitor’s center!

 - Summer Temperatures: The months of June, July, & August offer average temperatures in the mid-60’s (°F), with the warmest month being July.
 The ‘shoulder’ season of May & September brings cooler weather in the mid-50’s (°F).
 The average rainfall for May-August can range from 6.6 – 9.8 inches every month, while September’s average is 13.7 inches!